ATP Cup Betting Offers 2022

 The inaugural ATP World Team Cup was held in Australia to minimise disruption with the Open that follows, Serbia, with the help of Novak Djokovic, won beating Spain and Nadal 2-1 in the final in Sydney.
 For the next two years the event will remain at the same location.
 If you are going to place a bet make sure you get added value by taking a promotions listed below.
 Also on this page you can find information about the ATP Cup format, stats, history and more.

-The New ATP Team World Cup is due to take place over the first and second week of January 2021.
+The New ATP Team World Cup is due to take place over 10 days before the Australian Open.

 How The ATP Team World Cup Works

 Even those with only a passing interest in tennis as a sport will have heard of the Majors like Wimbledon and the US Open.
 For those that watch the game more intently, there has been something of a clamour for them to become more interesting and exciting in recent years, with the overwhelming feeling being that the sport would benefit hugely from a shakeup.

 That initially came courtesy of the International Tennis Federation’s announcement that they were going to revamp the Davis Cup from 2019 onwards, which in turn resulted in confirmation from the Association of Tennis Professionals that they would be relaunching the World Team Cup.

 Sufficed to say, then, that tennis fans have got the re-jig of the sport that they were hoping for.
 In many ways, of course, they’re right in suggesting that it’s exactly what the sport needs; the classic tournaments will remain largely untouched whilst the less beloved ones will receive a shake-up that will garner them some much needed attention.

 Much as with the ATP World Tour Finals, the World Team Cup is an event for men only, with female tennis players coming under the jurisdiction of the Women’s Tennis Association.
 Here we’ll tell you some information about the history of the World Team Cup as well what the new version of the tournament involves.